abitdodgy/market_place_api/README.md

-This is an API app based on, but not identical to, the API on Rails book.
-Several bugs that were present in the book are fixed, along with a many code improvements.
+This API is based on the API on Rails book.
+Several bugs present in the book are fixed along with a many code improvements.
 Some deviations:

 1. I decided to use jbuilder instead of AMS.
 2. I decided to use Pundit for authorization rather than vanila controller scoping (i.e: not current_user.foo).
 3. I used MiniTest instead of Rspec.
 I used shoulda-matchers for the models.

-Building this app was a lot of fun, and API feel light-weight.
-In that, they're a lot easier to work with than apps that span the entire stack.
-You don't have to worry about the front-end layer, allowing you to focus on writing great controllers and fabulous models!

 The chapters are divided into branches.
 The master branch contains the most complete form of the app.